As

 That simply won't work.

-Therefore, if a cryptocurrency doesn't have a good wallet yet, that will prevent less technical investors from buying the currency.
+Therefore, if a cryptocurrency doesn't have a good wallet yet, that

 But as soon as one is available, then it makes the currency much more accessible to the masses.